 The site of the former airport Berlin-Tegel is to be transformed into a research and industry park for urban technologies: Berlin TXL – The Urban Tech Republic.
 A hub for companies, universities and institutes to research, develop and produce collaboratively.
 Berlin TXL focuses on what keeps the growing cities of the 21st century alive: the efficient use of energy, sustainable building, eco-friendly mobility, recycling, networked control of systems, clean water and the use of new materials.

 The EUREF-Campus Berlin is an innovative location with plenty of space for inspiration and networking.
-Since 2008, the EUREF AG (European Energy Forum) has been developing the area around the Gasometer into a centre for innovative and sustainable energy and mobility concepts.Here, more than 3,500 people at over 150 work for a climate-neutral, resource-saving, smart city of tomorrow - collaboratively, openly and jointly.
+Since 2008, the EUREF AG (European Energy Forum) has been developing the area around the Gasometer into a center for innovative and sustainable energy and mobility concepts.Here, more than 3,500 people at over 150 work for a climate-neutral, resource-saving, smart city of tomorrow - collaboratively, openly and jointly.
 The EUREF-Campus is already fulfi lling the Federal Government’s CO2 climate goals for 2050 – today.
 Currently, a second innovation campus of this kind is being created in Germany with the EUREF-Campus Düsseldorf.

 Siemensstadt Square: Freedom, tolerance and technological innovation on over 70 hectares.
 An open, diverse and technologically pioneering new neighborhood is being created on the historic site of Siemensstadt.
 The project is a long-term and future-oriented commitment to Berlin as a business location and aims to develop today‘s Siemens site in Spandau into a state-of-the-art and future-proof incubator by 2030.
 By combining cutting-edge technology with new working and living environments, the aim is to create an ecosystem that is open to everyone and worth living in, bringing together working, research, living and learning.